Sivanajani/Sivanajani/README.md

 # Welcome to my GitHub Profile! 👋

-Hi, I'm **Sivanajani**, a Medical Informatics (B.Sc.) student at FHNW.
+Hi, I'm **Sivanajani**, a Medical Informatics (B.Sc.) student at FHNW with a strong passion for software development and data science.
-I'm passionate about combining **IT, healthcare, and organization** – with a focus on frontend, but also backend development, infrastructure, and data analysis.
+My focus lies in frontend development, but I'm also enthusiastic about backend systems, infrastructure, and data-driven applications.

 ---